Massachusetts Court Records

 Parties who choose to appeal a traffic ticket and request a hearing may do so online or by mail.
 The parties will be required to pay court fees in addition to the fine specified on the ticket.
 If the court dismisses the case or ticket after the hearing, the fines paid will be refunded.
 However, the court will not refund court fees.
 Parties interested in appealing a traffic ticket online must wait ten days after receipt.
 The wait time allows the Registry of Motor Vehicles (RMV) to receive and process the ticket.

 The court may dismiss traffic tickets if the issuing officer fails to attend the scheduled court hearing for the ticket.
 Additionally, inconsistencies or incorrect details on the ticket may result in a dismissal.
-For example, if the recipient’s gender or the offense’s time are incorrectly recorded, the court may dismiss the charge against the recipient.
+For example, if the recipient’s gender or the offense’s time is incorrectly recorded, the court may dismiss the charge against the recipient.

-Some traffic violations result in an assessment of points against the offender’s driving record.
+Some traffic violations may result in an assessment of points against the offender’s driving record.
 The Merit Rating Board (MRB) manages an insurance point system that allows insurance service providers to add surcharges to offenders’ insurance premiums.
 The Safe Driver Insurance Plan (SDIP) assigns points to surchargeable incidents based on the offense’s severity.
 The SDIP uses the following classifications:

-• Minor traffic violations result in two (2) points
+- Minor traffic violations result in two (2) points

-• Minor at-fault traffic accidents result in three (3) points
+- Minor at-fault traffic accidents result in three (3) points

-• Major at-fault accidents result in four (4) points
+- Major at-fault accidents result in four (4) points

-• Major traffic violations result in five (5) points
+- Major traffic violations result in five (5) points

 Are Driving Records Public in Massachusetts?

 Massachusetts Registry of Motor Vehicles offers public, unattested driving records, and attested driving records.
-In Massachusetts, driving records contain the subject’s license suspension history and traffic violation history.
-Driving records also include personal information such as driving license number, social security number, and medical information.
+In Massachusetts, driving records generally contain the subject’s license suspension history and traffic violation history.
+Driving records may also include personal information such as driving license number, social security number, and medical information.

 Driving records in the U.S. are protected by the federal Driver’s Privacy Protection Act (DPPA), which prohibits unauthorized dissemination of personal information on state driving records.
 Persons interested in obtaining third-party driving records, or records that contain personal information must submit a notarized signature of the record owner with their request.
 Such persons must also have eligible request reasons.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites often make searching simpler, as they are not limited by geographic location.
+However, while they may offer access to publicly available records, such platforms are not affiliated with official government entities.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in.

 How to Find Driving Records in Massachusetts

 The Registry of Motor Vehicles (RMV) maintains driving records in Massachusetts.
 Driving records contain up to 10 years of driving history.
-While unattested driving records are best for personal use, true attested driving records contain the official RMV stamp and are best for official or legal services.
+While unattested driving records are best for personal use, truly attested driving records contain the official RMV stamp and are best for official or legal services.
 Requests for driving records may be made online, by mail, or in person.
-Parties making online requests will be required to provide:
+Parties making online requests may be required to provide:

-• First and last names as they appear on the driving record
+- First and last names as they appear on the driving record

-• Driver’s license number
+- Driver’s license number

-• Driver’s date of birth
+- Driver’s date of birth

-• Driver’s social security number
+- Driver’s social security number

-• Requestor’s email address
+- Requestor’s email address

-• For third-party requests, the requestor’s information
+- For third-party requests, the requestor’s information

 Requesting parties will also be required to pay $8 for public unattested driving records and $20 for attested records.
 Parties interested in making records requests by mail must complete the Public Driving Record Request form.
 Requesting parties must then mail completed forms, together with money or checks made payable to MassDOT to: